-- medical examination of employees, both pre-employment and scheduled examinations
+- pre-employment and scheduled medical examinations of employees

 - diagnostics and expert assessment of occupational diseases